 June 4, 2020, Episode 12: Colleges and universities—from Harvard to the 23–campus California State system—have announced that their courses will move online in the fall.
 Will students pay tens of thousands of dollars in tuition and costs to sit in their basements and Zoom?
-Are we about to witness a complete reset of the physical vs. online educational system?
+Are we about to witness a complete reset of the physical vs. online education system?
 Can the Ivy League maintain its primacy in a post-pandemic world?
 Will campus hate merely shift to online harassment?
 Joining Edwin: historian Asaf Romirowsky, executive director of Scholars for Peace in the Middle East (which has chapters throughout America), and archaeologist and historian Alex Joffe, editor of SPME’s BDS Monitor.

 May 28, 2020, Episode 11: “International Farhud Day.”
 The Farhud—“violent dispossession”—was a bloody, citywide Arab-Nazi pogrom in Baghdad, June 1–2, 1941.
 June 1 was proclaimed as International Farhud Day in 2015 by Edwin Black and Jewish leaders at a live global event at UN Headquarters.
 Rabbi Elie Abadie in New York, co-president of Justice for Jews from Arab Countries, Lyn Julius in London, founder of the Association of Jews from the Middle East and North Africa, Lily Shor in Tel Aviv, of the Babylonian Jewry Heritage Center, and others joined Edwin to explore the tragic events of those two days and the subsequent escape of major Nazi figures into the leadership and governments of neighboring Arab countries, thus creating the post-War Middle East.

 May 14, 2020, Episode 9: “COVID-19 and Americans of African Descent.”
 COVID-19 is inflicting disproportionate illness and death on Americans of African descent.
 Why?
 What can America do about it?
 Civil rights icon and eminent physician William G. Anderson, D.O. and Oliver Brooks, MD, president of the National Medical Association joined Edwin.

 May 12, 2020, Episode 8: Can the publishing business as we know it survive the pandemic and its economic fallout?
 Authors Martin Barillas, author of Shaken Earth; Clyde Ford, author of Think Black; and Dwight Harshbarger, author of A Quiet Hero joined Edwin to discuss the changing environment.